-Usually, even when trying enough to remain close to your NDIS member, you sometimes cannot do it.
+Usually, even when trying enough to remain close to your National Disability Insurance Scheme (NDIS) member, you sometimes cannot do it.
 It may be either due to extreme work pressure or frequent travel; you are forced to leave them behind either in the responsibility of the caretaker or a nearby family member.

-As you are the one who have been taking care of them since a long period, it often stresses you about their well-being.
+As you are the one who has been taking care of them for a long period, it often stresses you about their well-being.
 And this is where NDIS-supported Living can help you and your NDIS member.

 Supported Independent Living (SIL) is an alternative to living offered by the NDIS scheme under the care package where the participants can either live on their own or with their family members.

 In this article, we’ll help you figure out if NDIS Supported Independent Living is right for you or your loved ones and how you can get independent living services along with the NDIS SIL rules that need to be followed by the participants and their family members.

 What is supported independent Living (SIL) under the NDIS?

 People with disabilities who qualify for the NDIS can receive support for independent living under-supported independent living (SIL).